Which Foods are Rich in Vitmain B

 - vitamin B12

 They all have different functions and different recommended daily doses.
 Many of the B vitamins help keep a healthy neural system and help release energy from food.
 They are especially important in pregnant women, to assure the proper neural development of the fetus.
-These vitamins give us energy, ensure proper cellular growth and division, better hormonal production, favour a healthy heart and help increase the body's defences.
+These vitamins give us energy, ensure proper cellular growth and division, better hormonal production, favor a healthy heart and help increase the body's defenses.
 For all these benefits, it is imperative that you incorporate the foods rich in various B vitamins into your diet and help your body to function properly.

 Foods rich in vitamin B1

 Vitamin B1, or thiamin, is essential for the nervous and circulatory systems.
-The foods rich in vitamin B1 are liver, eggs, seafood such as lobster and oysters, fish like tuna and pompano, seeds such as sesame or sunflower, nuts and pine nuts or pistachios, white beans, asparagus , cauliflower, mushrooms, orange, garlic and potatoes.
+The foods rich in vitamin B1 are liver, eggs, seafood such as lobster and oysters, fish like tuna and pompano, seeds such as sesame or sunflower, nuts and pine nuts or pistachios, white beans, asparagus, cauliflower, mushrooms, orange, garlic and potatoes.

 Foods rich in vitamin B2

 Vitamin B2, or riboflavin, is involved in the nervous system favoring the creation of enzymes essential for the release of energy produced by fats, carbohydrates and proteins.
 The foods rich in vitamin B2 are, above all, milk and all dairy products such as yogurt and meats such as beef, pork or lamb, liver, offal, fish, and can also be found in many vegetable sources such as spinach, asparagus,royal jelly, wheat germ and whole grains and fruits like avocado, though there are many more listed below: